Examinations news and dates

 The Part 2 oral examination in Clinical Cytogenetics and Molecular Genetics will be available until Spring 2020.

 The Part 2 examination will be modularised so candidates will have the option to sit their practical and oral components in separate sittings and in an order which best fits their training.
-Candidates will no longer need to have passed their Part 2 written option before proceeding to the Oral/Practical and Oral examination but must have their project proposal approved prior to the closing deadline for the examination session in which they wish to sit.
+Candidates will no longer need to have passed their Part 2 written option before proceeding to the Part 2 Oral/Practical or Oral examination but must have their project proposal approved prior to the closing deadline for the examination session in which they wish to sit.

 Reproductive Science (formerly Clinical Embryology)